2018 US Open – Men's doubles

 Mike Bryan and Jack Sock won their second consecutive Grand Slam as a pair, defeating Łukasz Kubot and Marcelo Melo in the final, 6–3, 6–1.
 Mike Bryan won an all-time record 18th grand slam men's doubles title, and with a sixth US Open men's doubles title, he equals Richard Sears and Holcombe Ward.

 Bryan retained the ATP number 1 doubles ranking at the conclusion of this tournament, after fellow contenders Oliver Marach and John Peers both lost in the early rounds.
-Sock reached a career-high ranking of no. 2 after this tournament.
+Sock reached a career-high ranking of No. 2 after this tournament.

-Jean-Julien Rojer and Horia Tecău were the defending champions, but lost in the second round to Radu Albot and Malek Jaziri.
-Albot and Jaziri became the first Moldovan and Tunisian respectively to reach the semifinals at a Grand Slam.
+Jean-Julien Rojer and Horia Tecău were the defending champions, but lost to Radu Albot and Malek Jaziri in the second round.
+Albot became the first Moldovan to reach the second week and also the semifinal stage at a Grand Slam.